leoAshu/git-essentials/README.md

 ### Moving or Renaming files:

-    // manually moving or renaming a file is identified as deleting old file and adding new file
+- Manually moving or renaming a file is identified as deleting old file and adding new file.
-    // upon staging it is recognized as rename operation
+- Upon staging it is recognized as rename operation.
-    // moving a file using command line is identified as renaming and is automatically staged
+- moving a file using `git mv` command is identified as renaming and is automatically staged.

     // renaming file name
     git mv <old_file_name> <new_file_name>